OMCHOKSI108/EMPLOYEE-PERFORMANCE-PREDICTION-/README.md

-Below is a `README.md` file tailored for your **Employee Performance Prediction** project.
-It includes instructions for setup, running the training script and Flask app, and an overview of the project, based on the provided `train_data.py` and `app.py` files.

----

 # Employee Performance Prediction

 This project predicts employee performance ratings using machine learning models (Random Forest and XGBoost) based on various employee attributes.
 The application provides a Flask-based web interface to input employee details and visualize performance predictions with charts and insights.